Marko Arapović

 Marko Arapović (born 20 July 1996) is a Croatian professional basketball player who last played for Krka of the Slovenian League.
 He plays at the power forward and center positions.

 Professional career

 Arapović played in the 2015–16 EuroLeague season with Cedevita.

 Arapović severely injured his left knee during an ABA League semi-final play-off match against Partizan in April 2017.
 After 13 months of rehabilitation he started playing again in May 2018.

 On September 13, 2020, Arapović signed with Split of the Croatian League.
 Four days later, Split parted ways with him.

 On August 17, 2021, he has signed with Krka of the Slovenian League.

 National team career

 As a member of the Croatia junior national team, Arapović was named to the All-Tournament Team of the 2015 FIBA Under-19 World Cup, where he also won a silver medal.

-Arapović was a member of the senior Croatia national basketball team at the 2016 Summer Olympics.
+Arapović was a member of the senior Croatia national basketball team at the 2016 Summer Olympics, but did not spend any time on court.